 According to the formula of equal damage, the left is correct in claiming that Israel’s typical response is disproportionate.
 Because it is killing far more Gazans than the other way around, Israel's response is immoral and must stop.

 And according to this formula, the right is also correct in claiming that the principle of proportional damage is absurd, especially in response to rocket barrages.
-The only reason for the low Israeli body count and property damage is that Israel has invested astronomical sums in the technological marvel of Iron Dome, without which the death, destruction and dread in Israel would be incalculably greater.
-And the reason for the large Gazan body count is that they use civilians as human shields.
-An Israeli response that is limited to the number or Israelis killed, three Gazans dead would constitute an overwhelming victory for Gaza, leading to an escalation in attacks against Israel (think Oct.
-7) and very possibly her destruction.
+The only reason for the low Israeli body count and property damage is that Israel has invested astronomical sums in the technological marvel of Iron Dome, without which the resultant death, destruction and dread would be incalculably greater.
+And the reason for the large Gazan body count is that it uses civilians as human shields.
+An Israeli response that is limited to the number of Israelis killed, three Gazans dead would constitute an overwhelming victory for Gaza, leading to an escalation in attacks against Israel (think Oct.
+7) and very possibly its destruction.

 The legalistic view–that an army must consider the enemy casualties in relation to the military goals–does not clarify anything.
 Who is to determine what constitutes a legitimate military goal?
 What is the precise formula for calculating the allowable damage to achieve the goal?